Skip to Main Content

 Here are a few examples of citations for the types of sources you need to cite for your assignment.
 See the additional citation resources on this page for more examples and explanations.

 NOTE: APA does not provide guidance on citing Canadian legal information (so we do our best to fit the required information into something that looks like an APA-style citation).
 The most correct way to cite legal or government information is to use the Canadian Guide to Uniform Legal Citation (sometimes called the McGill Guide).
-This is available at MRU Library.
+The MRU Library has a guide for Citing Canadian Legal Resources.

 Below are some examples of citations that you can use as guides to citing things like government statutes in APA.